improdead/Tanoshi/WARP.md

   - Build the “Aidoku (iOS)” scheme.
 The Listen toggle UI is provided and embedded into ReaderToolbarView on iOS.
   - Reader integration
     - Start: On toggle ON, the app collects the current page and the next 19 pages (up to 20 total) for the active chapter window.
-    - Upload: Pages are uploaded via presigned PUTs (PNG only) and mapped by the index provided in the upload plan (plan.index).
+    - Upload: Pages are uploaded via direct PUTs (PNG only) to the API and mapped by the index provided in the upload plan (plan.index).
     - SSE: The client subscribes to /v1/narration/jobs/{job_id}/events and updates per-page status and window progress.
     - Playback: When the user is on a page, the app auto-plays that page’s audio as soon as it’s ready and after the ad gate.
 Playback uses AVPlayer with HLS URLs (page-{index}/index.m3u8).
   - Config